 Hi, my dear colleagues!
 I am proudly presenting a new guest post by an amazing EFL teacher from El Salvador, Victor Mejia!
-He will share many practical examples on how to give effective feedback, along with screenshots.
+He will share many practical examples and share some strategies for giving efficient feedback, along with screenshots.
 Enjoy!

 “What did the teacher write on your homework?”
 I hated this question related to teachers giving feedback because I wasn’t the best student.
 Therefore, I always had some red markings and a less than positive comment.
 What if my teachers had used those feedback opportunities to motivate me?